brather1ng/RePoE/README.md

   requirements and properties.
 - `tags.json`: Lists all possible item tags.
 These are the tags used in `base_items.json` and `mods.json`.
+- `item_classes.json`: Defines the item class ids and the tags added to items when they are Shaper/Elder items.

 ## Running RePoE